Bangkok

 Ayutthaya and the former settlement

-in the 13th century, Thai people were ruled from the first kingdom of the Thais, Sukothai, who, after a brief boom, was already a regional kingdom in the 1300s.
+In the 13th century, Thai people were ruled from the first kingdom of the Thais, Sukothai, who, after a brief boom, was already a regional kingdom in the 1300s.
 Its power was increasingly transferred to the kingdom of Ayutthaya, founded in 1350 and ruled from the city of the same name north of Bangkok, founded as the settlement Thonburi in the same century.

 Situated close to the mouth of the Chao Phraya River, Bangkok was strategically important for the trade routes and the Ayutthaya era was a period of growth for the country and for Bangkok.
 It was during this time that trade relations with Europe were established.